Last Updated On:

 “People who visit your product page represent the money you spent to bring them there and the heavy work you put into it.
 Don’t waste your hard work on the product page.
 Instead, create a memorable user experience that gives the visitor a reason to stick around, as well as what they need to become a customer.”

-More importantly, your product page design will either motivate customers to buy or abandon your the shopping cart.
+More importantly, your product page design will either motivate customers to buy or abandon your shopping cart.
 Here’s an infographic that will guide you properly.

 Piyush is the Founder and Managing Partner of 99MediaLab, an inbound marketing agency based in Northern Virginia helping ecommerce as well as B2B businesses with comprehensive marketing strategy development and implementation.